Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2024-51775 is a Missing Origin Validation vulnerability in Apache Zeppelin's WebSocket implementation.
+Missing Origin Validation in WebSockets vulnerability was discovered in Apache Zeppelin.
 The vulnerability affects Apache Zeppelin versions from 0.11.1 before 0.12.0.
-This security flaw allows attackers to access the Zeppelin server from another origin without any restriction, potentially exposing internal information about paragraphs (NVD, OSS-Security).
+This security flaw allows attackers to access the Zeppelin server from another origin without any restriction and obtain internal information about paragraphs (NVD).

-When exploited, the vulnerability allows attackers to access the Zeppelin server from unauthorized origins and obtain internal information about paragraphs.
-This could potentially lead to unauthorized access to sensitive information and system details (NVD).
+The vulnerability allows attackers to access the Zeppelin server from unauthorized origins and extract internal information about paragraphs, potentially exposing sensitive data (NVD).

-Users are strongly recommended to upgrade to Apache Zeppelin version 0.12.0, which includes the fix for this vulnerability.
-The fix implements proper origin checking for WebSocket connections to prevent unauthorized access (NVD, Apache PR).
+Users are recommended to upgrade to Apache Zeppelin version 0.12.0, which includes fixes for this vulnerability.
+The fix implements proper origin checking for WebSocket connections to prevent unauthorized access (NVD, GitHub PR).

 Source: This report was generated using AI